Ah Boys to Men 4: Filming

-Filming started in June 2017, and ended on September.
-Much of it took place at Sungei Gedong Camp and Dover Road, the latter in which the HDB blocks were empty due to redevelopment.
-One certain scene, which depicted a search-and-destroy mission against an unnamed invader, involved tons of rubber, mostly made of prop foam, and cost $270,000 to shoot.
+Filming started in June 2017, and ended in September 2017.
+Much of it took place at Sungei Gedong Camp and Dover Road, the latter in which the HDB flats were empty due to redevelopment.
+A certain scene, which depicted a search-and-destroy mission against an unnamed invader, involved tons of rubber, mostly made of prop foam, and cost $270,000 to shoot.
 Leopard 2SG and Bionix II armoured fighting vehicles operated by Singapore Armed Forces members were used for the filming.

 Music

-The official theme song of Ah Boys to Men 4, titled "Frontline Soldiers", was shot by Lincoln Lin and written, composed by Shigga Shay, a YouTube personality.
+The official theme song of the film, titled "Frontline Soldiers", was shot by Lincoln Lin and written, composed by Shigga Shay, a YouTube personality.
 An official music video was uploaded on YouTube on October 20, 2017.

-The OST of Ah Boys to Men 4, titled "The Boys Are Back", was written, composed and performed by Tosh Zhang, a YouTube personality who is part of the cast in the film.
+The first original soundtrack (OST) of the film, titled "The Boys Are Back", was written, composed and performed by Tosh Zhang, a YouTube personality who is part of the cast in the film.
 An official music video was uploaded on YouTube on November 11, 2017.

-The second OST titled "Spend My Lifetime With You" performed by Amber Davis.
-An official music video was uploaded on Youtube on November 21, 2017.
+The second original soundtrack (OST) titled "Spend My Lifetime With You" performed by Amber Davis.
+An official music video was uploaded on YouTube on November 21, 2017.